awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-builder.md

 **Note**
 To add more document parameters, choose **Add a parameter**\.
 To remove a document parameter, choose the **X** \(Remove\) button\.

 1. \(Optional\) Expand the **Target type** section and choose a target type to define the kinds of resources the document can run on\.
-For example, to run a document on Amazon EC2 instances, choose `/AWS::EC2::Instance`\.
+For example, to run a document on EC2 instances, choose `/AWS::EC2::Instance`\.
 **Note**
 If you specify a value of '`/`', the document can run on all types of resources\.
 For a list of valid resource types, see [AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) in the *AWS CloudFormation User Guide*\.

 1. \(Optional\) Expand the **Document tags** section and enter one or more tag key\-value pairs to apply to the document\.
 Tags make it easier to identify, organize, and search for resources\.
-For more information, see [Tagging Systems Manager documents](sysman-ssm-docs-tagging.md)\.
+For more information, see [Tagging SSM documents](sysman-ssm-docs-tagging.md)\.

 1. In the **Step 1** section, provide the following information\.
    + For **Step name**, enter a descriptive name for the first step of the automation workflow\.